kubermatic/kubermatic/hack/ci/README.md

 previous version, compiling everything and then tar'ing up the Go cache again.

-## verify-chart-versions.sh

-This script is used as a presubmit to check that Helm chart versions have been updated if charts have been modified.
-Without the Prow env vars, this script won't run properly.

 ## verify-user-cluster-prometheus-configs.sh

 This ensures that the Prometheus rules deployed into userclusters